Sensible-Alternative Naturopathic Clinic

 • Environmental toxins affecting the thyroid gland, such as mercury (10), bromine, chlorine, fluoride, PCBs and others.
 According to new research presented at the American Thyroid Association meeting, "environmental factors account for about 30% of the risk for autoimmune thyroid disease".
 (11) Of concern are certain pharmaceutical medications, cigarette smoking, stress, selenium deficiency, pesticides, polychlorinated biphenyls (PCBs), and bisphenol A (BPA).

-• Adrenal insufficiency.
+• Adrenal insufficiency (or dysregulated HPA axis).
 A deficiency in the adrenal hormones DHEA or cortisol is a common underlying issue in thyroid disorders.
 If it is not corrected, patients may find that they cannot tolerate thyroid replacement treatment.
 Cortisol deficiency may suppress TSH.
 Read about Low Blood Pressure Syndrome for more information on adrenal insufficiency.

 • Iodine deficiency.
 Deficiency is very common in Australia.
-Get your iodine level checked with a urine test, and then use a proper iodine supplement, not kelp.
+Get your iodine level checked with a urine test, and then use a proper low-dose iodine supplement, not kelp.
 Kelp is not effective because it also contains bromine which inhibits thyroid function.
 Hashimoto's patients should use iodine with caution, as large doses may aggravate your condition.
-That said, if an iodine deficiency has been established with a urine test, then a small dose of iodine is certainly indicated, even in Hashimoto's patients.
+(Read Lara's iodine safety article.)
+If an iodine deficiency has been established with a urine test, then a small dose of iodine can be used, even by Hashimoto's patients.
 Iodine is not the solution for every thyroid problem, but a deficiency should be corrected.
-If not for the thyroid alone, then for the other tissues, such as brain, breasts and uterus, that require iodine.
-If the iodine deficiency is not corrected, then the body will harvest iodine from the thyroid hormone medication.
+Iodine is not just about thyroid.
+It is important for the health of the brain, breasts, and uterus.
+And if an iodine deficiency is not corrected, then the body will harvest iodine from the thyroid hormone medication.

 Effective strategies for addressing the autoimmune aspect of Thyroid disease include: